Program Day 1

 9:00: Opening

-Facilitator of the symposium: Isabella Kurkowski – Erich Brost Institute for International Journalism
+Facilitators of the symposium: Isabella Kurkowski and Michel Leroy – Erich-Brost Institute for International Journalism

 9:20 Introduction: Overview of the 4 sessions and how they were built up, by Dr. Anja Wollenberg,